How to comply with the SMSF Property Valuation Guidelines

 AND

-“Real estate agent appraisals stating what the property is likely to sell for based on sales in the area, without listing details of those sales, would not on its own be sufficient and appropriate.
-The evidence should also support a market value for the property as close as possible to 30 June, especially where the market is potentially volatile”.
+“Real estate agent appraisals stating what the property is likely to sell for based on sales in the area, without listing details of those sales, would generally not on its own be sufficient and appropriate”.

 So what does this mean?
 It doesn’t mean a formal external valuation must be obtained every year.
 It does mean the auditor should be provided with evidence every year to support the value used in the financials.